willbuck/AngularProjectPostmortem/revealslides/slides/dependencies-1.md

 }
 ```

-development vs ci, everyone is at a different party

 note:
     - this is a bower dependency list, node has a similar structure for server side dependencies
     - version equivalent essentially allows for auto updates (look at bower info angular-sanitize)